The Fate of the Furious: Cast

 Tego Calderón and Don Omar reprise their respective roles as Tego Leo and Rico Santos, former members of Dom's team, from Los Bandoleros (2009), Fast & Furious (2009) and Fast Five (2011).
 Kristofer Hivju portrays Connor Rhodes, Cipher's right-hand man and second-in-command.

 Patrick St. Esprit appears as DS Allen.
 Luke Evans reprises his role from Fast & Furious 6 (2013) and Furious 7 (2015) as Owen Shaw, Deckard's younger brother and former mercenary who previously opposed Dom's team in Europe, and who helps his brother in rescuing Dom's son.
 Helen Mirren makes an uncredited cameo appearance as Magdalene Shaw, the mother of Deckard and Owen Shaw.
-Celestino Cornielle portrays Raldo, a street racer whose respect Dom earns.
+Celestino Cornielle portrays Raldo, a street racer whose respect Dom earns, while Janmarco Santiago portrays Fernando, Dom's cousin who lives in Havana.

 Production

 Development

 We're trying to do what we always do, which is try to come at it from a character point of view and figure out where the characters would go from here.
 I think the thing that's made The Fast and the Furious special is obviously we have incredible action and so on.
 But the thing that people really relate to the most is the characters.
 We're lucky that we have a lot of great characters.
 Unfortunately, we don't have Paul [Walker] anymore.
 His character... has moved on.
 But we feel like there's a lot still to be mined.
 That's where we're starting.
 We're really talking about the characters, where they all sit right now.
 It's a huge challenge.